JayjeetAtGithub/skyhookdm-benchmark-ssl/report/report.md

 # Stages of a Ceph experiment

-In this section, we discuss how the different stages of a Ceph experiment was automated and made reproducible with Popper.
+In this section, we discuss how the different stages of a Ceph experiment were automated and made reproducible with Popper.

 ## Setting Up a Kubernetes Cluster